Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Simplicity: Popcorn ceilings are an easy way to cover up imperfections without doing a lot of drywall finishing.

-So if your current renovation plans involve adding popcorn ceilings, go right ahead!
+So, if your current renovation plans involve adding popcorn ceilings, it can still be a helpful and budget-friendly option!